publishpress/PublishPress-Blocks/readme.txt

 [vimeo https://vimeo.com/264060718]

-<a href="https://www.joomunited.com/wordpress-products/advanced-gutenberg" title="WordPress Advanced Gutenberg" rel="friend">Read the plugin presentation on our website</a>
+<a href="https://advancedgutenberg.com/" title="WordPress Advanced Gutenberg" rel="friend">Read the plugin presentation on our website</a>

-## OTHERS PLUGINS

-Yes we do plugins and we've got some popular ones :)

-Main plugins from JoomUnited:

-* <a href="https://www.joomunited.com/wordpress-products/wp-media-folder" rel="friend">WP Media Folder:</a>  Supercharge your media library with folders
-* <a href="https://www.joomunited.com/wordpress-products/wp-file-download" rel="friend">WP File Download: </a>  Best in class file and document manager
-* <a href="https://www.joomunited.com/wordpress-products/wp-meta-seo" rel="friend">WP Meta SEO: </a>  Search Engine Optimization made easy
-* <a href="https://www.joomunited.com/wordpress-products/wp-speed-of-light" rel="friend">WP Speed of Light: </a>  Speedup your website in an easy way
-* <a href="https://www.joomunited.com/wordpress-products/wp-latest-posts" rel="friend">WP Latest Posts: </a>  Super flexible latest posts and content
-* <a href="https://www.joomunited.com/wordpress-products/wp-table-manager" rel="friend"> WP Table Manager: </a>  Create and manage tables with style

 = Support =

 Before leaving a review >> Feel free to ask questions here in the support section, we reply to every question!
-We also have a forum on www.joomunited.com for feature requests.

 == Installation ==